jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Relatively simple implementation (~200 lines of code) [+]
 - Will have no fragmentation [+]
 - Size rounded up to page size [-]
-- Mapping and unmapping kernel calls relatively slow [-]
+- Kernel calls relatively slow [-]

 ## Proxy allocators for 'commit/decommit' of virtual memory